On the Complexity of Finding Second-Best Abductive Explanations: Definitions

 \subsection{Second-Best Solution}

-If our knowledge were perfect, the set of solutions would always be a singleton.
-In other words, for each set of manifestations we should be able to find the set of assumptions that caused the manifestations to happen.
-In general, such complete information is not available, so we end up with a set of candidate solutions we consider equally likely.
-As a result, once found a first element of this set, it makes sense to continue the search for other solutions.
+In the conditions of perfect knowledge, the set of minimal solutions of a problem of abduction would always contain a single element: the hypotheses that actually caused the manifestations to happen.
+Unfortunately, such complete information may not be available, leading to more than one minimal solution.
+Once one is found, it makes sense to continue the search for other ones.
+This process is formalized as follows.